WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - Receive confirmation from these nodes that the transaction was propagated (timeout if this takes more than 21 seconds)
 - Disconnect from the nodes that were used for broadcasting

-3: The transaction is broadcast to the backend using a new Tor identity.
+3: The transaction is broadcast to an external site (default is Mempool Space) using a new Tor identity.

 Once a transaction is sent, Wasabi will always open a new Tor circuit with a new random node on the network, in order to avoid revealing too much information to one party.